janniks/vue-notion/docs/README.md

 – the id of the block that should be rendered.
 If this is `undefined` the _first_ block is rendered.
 _Usually the first block contains the rest of the page._

+### `decoratorOverrides`: Object

+– the Notion text decorators that should be overriden by custom registered Vue components.
+A key-value pair Object of Notion decorator names to Vue component names.

 ### `embedAllow`: String